 Counsellors know it can feel tricky to begin with, so it’s okay to let your therapist know you feel reserved, hesitant or self-conscious.
 Putting this out there and talking about how it feels helps break away the nerves.
 Counsellors are trained professionals and they are there to create a safe space for you, where there’s no judgement of your feelings, experiences, relationships or history.
 A counsellor will talk to you about confidentiality so you feel clear and secure about sharing.

 What to expect from your first session

-Most counselling sessions are about 50mins long.
-Therapists tend to use the last ten minutes (usually longer) to make notes about your session and to reflect on and plan what might be helpful to support you in the next appointment.
+Most counselling sessions are about 45mins long.
+Therapists tend to use the last fifteen minutes (usually longer) to make notes about your session and to reflect on and plan what might be helpful to support you in the next appointment.
 In your first session your counsellor is aiming to understand what you hope to get from the process and will be curious to know what prompted you to start sessions.
 In your first session you might feel at ease or it might take you a few sessions to start to feel more comfortable, and this is normal.

 There are no hard and fast rules but a first session is generally about you being able to say what’s important to you, to talk about your experiences and challenges to the extent that you feel okay with.
 Sometimes people believe they need to say their whole story in a first session.
 For many people that can be upsetting or distressing.
 I always let clients know that it’s their choice if and when they start telling more of their story.

 In your first session specific strategies might not be included as it’s usually more about getting to know you.
 In a first session I generally ask some questions to get a sense of where a client is at and if you don’t feel comfortable talking about something that is absolutely okay.